uohzxela/clean-code-ruby/README.md

   # ...
 end

-# 坏 because Employees "have" tax data.
+# Bad because Employees "have" tax data.
 EmployeeTaxData is not a type of Employee
 class EmployeeTaxData < Employee def initialize(ssn, salary)
     super()